mirrorcult/speedbot/README.md

 BOT_TOKEN = "{your bot token here}"
 ```

-You also probably wanna change the channel IDs in src/main.py to match up with whatever you're doing, I guess?
-I don't know who else would use this besides our discord, though.
+You also probably wanna change the channel IDs in src/config.py if you want newest run announcements (TODO: config to disable this)

 Run these commands (assuming python3 and pip are installed and in your system PATH):